DoganM95/Ovpn-To-Proxy-Adapter/README.md

 ## Features

 - Deletes transmission-ovpn containers which have `status=created` and are non functional
-- Iterates over ports, until a free one is found run a proxy container on
+- Iterates over ports, until a free one is found to run a proxy container on
 - Configurable `docker run --restart` argument

 ## Setup